-Choose the form you would like to use.
+Select the form you wish to use.

 With Gravity Forms Add-On enabled, you have options for linking the form, displaying the Gravity Form title and description, and displaying alternative price titles throughout the store.
 You also have the ability to control how the dynamically calculated price is displayed on the single product page.

 This will remove the price html from the store when viewing the product.
 Use this option if you are doing all calculations in the form and do not want 0 or Free to display as the products regular price.